traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ![left fill autoplay loop](photos/ml-necklace.mov)

-^ I want to spend the next 30 minutes talking about my necklace
+^ We are at a tech conf, but I want to spend the next 30 minutes talking about my necklace

+^ This necklace is responding to the number of people around me and adjusting its lighting to correspond with that.
+It may not be adjusting the way that you would expect, but I'll get to that in a bit.

 ---